 6. Laguna de Fuente de Piedra (Málaga)

 This lake in Antequara in Málaga is the biggest in the region of Andalucía.
 It measures a total of 1,364 hectares, is 6 kilometers long and 2 kilometers wide.
-This is a salt-water lake that attracts thousands of migratory birds every year to its shore.
+This is a salt-water lake in Spain that attracts thousands of migratory birds every year to its shore.
 It has the largest colony of flamingos in the whole of the peninsula.